jimpick/lambda-comments/README.md

-# Lambda Scraper Queue
+# Lambda Comments

-This is a demo project which implements a trivial REST service for queuing web scraping jobs.
+This project which implements a minimal blog commenting service.

 It is completely "serverless", designed to use the following Amazon services: